-Unless you have booked additional nights in Japan, any time before your flight is at leisure before transferring to the airport for your flight home.
+Unless you have booked additional nights in Japan, today is at leisure until your airport transfer.

 Please note: Only breakfast is included today.
-Late check-out is not included in our Japan Uncovered tour.
-If you wish to book a late check-out for your final day in Tokyo, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.
+Late check-out is not included in our Best of Japan tour.
+If you wish to book a late checkout for your final day in Osaka, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.

-Please note: You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
-If you are on a shared coach transfer, you may have to walk for a few minutes to get to your pick-up point.
+Transfers: If your flight departs outside of the majority group departure time, you will be transferred to the airport by a shared coach (not with other Wendy Wu Tours passengers).
+If you are on a shared coach transfer, you may have to walk for a few minutes to get to the coach.
 In this case, your guide will distribute transfer tickets in advance.

-JAPAN - TRAVEL INFORMATION
+JAPAN TRAVEL INFORMATION